 The area covering 1,077 hectares around Hierapolis was deemed a UNESCO World Heritage Site in 1988 based on several criteria, including (iii) Hierapolis is an exceptional example of a Greco-Roman thermal installation established on an extraordinary natural site, (iv) The Christian monuments of Hierapolis, erected between the 4th and the 6th centuries, constitute an outstanding example of early Christian architecture, and (vii) Calcite-laden waters from hot springs, emerging from a cliff almost 200 metres high overlooking the plain, have created a visually stunning landscape at Pamukkale.

-Roman Theatre
+Roman Theatre of Hierapolis

 Thirty rows of the seats built against the slope have survived; initially, there would have been 20 rows in the lower part and 25 in the upper, separated by a diazoma (the horizontal) passage in an ancient theatre dividing the lower and upper rows of seats).
 The cavea (the vertical seating section in an ancient theatre) was split into eight aisles.
 In the lower part of the audience, there is a large marble exedra (semicircular niche with a raised seat), in which the most important spectators would be seated, decorated with sculpted lion-paws.
 It is estimated that the theatre could accommodate about 10,000 spectators.

-The Gates
+The Gates Of Hierapolis

 The Southern Byzantine Gate in the city walls dates back to Emperor Theodosius the Great, who reigned from 379 A.D. to 395 A.D. and was the last Emporer of Rome before the West and East empires split.
 It was built of travertine blocks and stones obtained from the agora.
-Its appearance is very similar to the Northern Gate: on both sides, there were defensive towers, and above the opening there is an arched lintel.
+Its appearance is very similar to the Northern Gate: on both sides, there were defensive towers, and above the opening, there was an arched lintel.
 The gate has been restored, and it is the starting point of the sightseeing tour of Hierapolis for the tourists arriving at the eastern entrance.

 Temple of Apollo